HACS-bank/NSpanel/README.md

-# Development of addons which can be used to extend NSpanel-Easy
+# ESPhome addons for NSpanel-Easy

 once these are ready and I learn how, these will be submitted to the real project. this is my testing ground, nothing here is recommended to use in production